meltingcore/bg/food-court/quick-reference.md

 ### Event Cards

-Event cards provide one-time strategic effects that can impact any player's queue and can be played at any time after players fill in they hand.
+Event cards provide one-time strategic effects that can impact any player's queue and can be played at any time.
 They are:

 - **Complaint:** Discards a customer from any queue.
 - **Promotion:** Swaps 2 customers from any two queues.